Skip to main content

 • 1 in 10 had experienced homelessness in the prior year.

-Students from low-income families, first-generation students, and students of color have faced even higher percentages of basic needs insecurity.
+Students from families with low-income, students who experienced foster care, first-generation students, and students of color have faced even higher percentages of basic needs insecurity.

 WSAC’s strategic challenge